Associate Degree Nursing

 Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN).
 Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.

 The Associate Nursing program at Durham Technical Community College, located in Durham, North Carolina that is in accordance with ACEN records is accredited by the:

 Atlanta, GA 30326

-The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Nursing program is Continuing Accreditation.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree nursing program is Continuing Accreditation with Conditions.

 Clinical and classroom experiences represent an integrated approach, with the student moving from simple to complex nursing concepts and skills.
 Each course builds upon knowledge and skills acquired in previous courses.
 The classroom portion of the program is taught during the day.
 Clinical experiences are designed to match the didactic portion of the course(s) and allow for the student to apply skills obtained.
 These experiences vary depending on clinical site availability, which includes, days, nights, or weekend shifts and anywhere from 6 to 12-hour clinical shifts.
 Clinical site rotations are assigned to assist the student in gaining a wide variety of educational opportunities.

 A new student may enroll in the fall semester.
 Students are required to have CPR certification and be a certified Nursing Assistant I before entering the first nursing course.
 Students who are licensed as a Practical Nurse may be enrolled as an advanced-standing student.
 Program graduates are awarded the Associate in Applied Science degree.

 Learn more about the program and student achievement outcomes.

 Program applications are accepted November 1– February 1.